sroka-m/CampingApp2025/README.md

 - I might add FE validation to check common passwords, but I would need to make another API and I already done it a few times.

 ### Notes about the code

+- chart.js:
+  For the white portion of the chart, I could have added a background, but that requires calculating the size of the bars so that the background is exactly the width of the bar.
+(Also, I am not sure if I would be able to add a border on the background.)
+Instead, I simply added another dataset with values 100% and set grouped: false.
+This also allowed me to add links to both the orange and white bars.
+  To make the chart horizontal we need to add options.indexAxis: "y".
+Then I added chartjs-plugin-datalabels and the labels adjusted automatically (show old y values, x values after making the chart horizontal).
+However, after I made the dataset.data an object I had to use options.parsing:pathToValues.
+I had to give the path to y for x values, because the chart is horizontal.
+Also, the datalabels started to display number of stars ("1 star" etc).
+To fix datalabels I had to add: options.plugings.datalabels.formatter.
+I had to use formatter anyway to add the % unit.
+  To make the borderRadius for all 4 corners of the bar the border must be applied to all 4 sides of the bar thus borderSkipped: false, To change the chart's font size I set Chart.defaults.font.size = 14.
+It worked, but when resizing the datalabels would get stuck with the old font size so I overwritten it in options.plugins.datalabels.font.size.
+This made the font size persistent.
+  To make the bars a little thicker I used options.aspectRatio.

 - Created function so that JOI validation is not repeated for every schema validateJoiSchema(someSchema).
 Initially, I did it to refactor the code.
 However, with time I realized that I needed to use User schema with validateAsync (need to check whether a username is already taken).
 Additionally, I needed to validate the Campground schema inside Multer fileFilter in routes/campground.
 Therefore, I only ended up using validateJoiSchema(someSchema) for a review schema.
 Maybe will get rid of it.
 - Inside JOI validation object, it appears that the order matters in which the functions are called.
 When I had .custom and .not before escapeHTML(), I got an error testing a simple string with no special characters saying: "The input cannot contain HTML".
 When I put escapeHTML first and then the .custom and .not, it started working as expected.
 I did not test it further.